Health insurance in South Dakota

 The health insurance exchange is a good resource for people who don’t have access to group insurance coverage through the business where they are employed, or who do not meet eligibility income/age/other requirements for coverage under Medicaid or Medicare.
 Small business owners can purchase ACA-compliant small group health coverage directly from insurance companies in South Dakota, but there are no longer any SHOP-certified plans available in the state.

-You can also use the insurance marketplace to see if you qualify — based on your income — for premium subsidies or cost-sharing reductions (CSR) to help you pay your monthly premiums or reduce your out-of-pocket costs.
+You can also use the insurance marketplace to see if you qualify — based on your income — for premium subsidies or cost-sharing reductions (CSR) to help you pay your monthly premiums or reduce your out-of-pocket costs (note that premium subsidies are larger and more widely available in 2021, due to the American Rescue Plan).

 Please know that enrollment options, service areas, and costs change from year to year.
 And a change in your family’s circumstances (like job changes, hitting age milestones, having a baby, etc.) can affect your eligibility to enroll via the exchange and for subsidies or cost-sharing reductions (CSR).